tayler-id/tayler_id_portfolio_redesign_final/memory-bank/activeContext.md

 *   Dynamically scanning for both `.md` and `.pdf` files in `ingest_docs.js` (using `pdf-parse` for PDFs) significantly improves the ease of updating the knowledge base.
 *   Explicitly defining gender in the AI's system prompt and refining context handling logic in `server.js` are crucial for accurate and relevant AI responses.
 *   The separation of frontend (Netlify) and backend (Fly.io) allows for independent deployment and scaling.
 *   Initializing a local Git repository correctly and connecting it to a remote (GitHub) is essential before integrating with Git-based deployment services like Netlify.
+Forcing a redeploy by pushing a trivial commit can be necessary if UI-triggered deploys don't pick up settings changes.
 *   DNS propagation requires patience; Netlify's dashboard provides good indicators of its own setup status.
+The default Netlify URL should be checked first to confirm deployment success before troubleshooting custom domain DNS.
 *   One PDF (`Tayler_Ramsay_Resume_Moonvalley.pdf`) encountered parsing errors ("bad XRef entry"), indicating potential issues with the PDF file itself or limitations of `pdf-parse` with that specific file.

 This document reflects the current state of active work and thinking.
 It will be updated frequently as tasks progress.